5 Reasons Why Summer Is The Best Time To Start Practicing Yoga

 Seriously, step away from that desk already.
 You know that long hours logged behind that computer screen only lead to posture problems, tight hips and an increased risk of developing diabetes, heart disease and cancer.
 So instead of wasting away indoors while it’s absolutely beautiful outside, take advantage of those summer Friday hours — or take a few personal days altogether — and lean into your new yoga hobby.

 Trading some traditional work hours for a yoga class or two can help you refocus on that work-life balance you strive so hard to achieve.
-Log on for a Friday afternoon session, or follow along with a couple of videos back to back (maybe Vinyasa flow followed by a restorative hour) to stay present, grounded and grateful during your OOO time.
+Check out a Friday afternoon session, or follow along with a couple of online videos back to back (maybe Vinyasa flow followed by a restorative hour) to stay present, grounded and grateful during your OOO time.

 5. Instead of focusing on how you look in a bikini, you connect better with your inner self.